 The best known Czech beer is Pilsner Urquell.
 It is the original lager beer which is the prototype for all others.
 It as a sweet, malty taste which elevates it to the status of the finest beer.

 It was originally produced in Prague by a brewery which is currently owned by the beer giant SABMiller.
-Some concerns have been expressed about its quality having declined, nonetheless this original Czech lager beer is still considered one of the world's best, especially when drunk in its home country.
+This original Czech lager beer is still considered one of the world’s best, especially when drunk in its home country.

 Dark Czech Beers